The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Survey Analysis Methodologies

-\paragraph {KLIP-ASDI images} All KLIP image panels (figures \ref{fig:hd142527ims} through \ref{fig:hd169142} and all figures in Appendix \ref{sec:allepochs}) show H$\alpha$ (left) and continuum (middle left) reductions, as well as two ASDI images.
+\paragraph {ASDI images} All KLIP image panels (figures \ref{fig:hd142527ims}--\ref{fig:hd169142} and all figures in Appendix \ref{sec:allepochs}) show H$\alpha$ (left) and continuum (middle left) reductions, as well as two ASDI images.
 The first (middle right) image is a conservative reduction computed by scaling the \texttt{pyKLIP}ed continuum image up by the median stellar H$\alpha$/continuum brightness ratio (as described in Section \ref{sec:SDI}).
 The second (right) ASDI reduction is computed by subtracting the two at 1:1 scale.
 The relative fidelity of the two types of SDI reduction is nuanced and is discussed in detail in Section \ref{sec:SDI}.
 To recap briefly here, scaling and subtracting by the H$\alpha$/continuum brightness ratio should effectively remove both scattered light and stellar residuals, where present.
 However, in the absence of such signals/residuals, the 1:1 scaled reduction is the more accurate indicator of H$\alpha$ excess.
-We show both, as well as the \texttt{pyKLIP}-reduced H$\alpha$ and continuum images in order to provide a full context with which to judge the fidelity of any apparent signals.
+We show both, as well as the \texttt{pyKLIP}-reduced H$\alpha$ and continuum images in order to provide full context with which to judge the fidelity of any apparent signals.

 \paragraph{Robustness of signals among H$\alpha$ and SDI images} is an important concern in extracting accurate photometry and astrometry for GAPlanetS candidates.
-The highest fidelity signals are present in both H$\alpha$ and SDI images.
-While the SDI process helps to remove disk signal and stellar residuals, as well as the continuum contribution of objects like HD142527B, it can also induce false positive signals into SDI imagery.
+The highest-fidelity signals are present in \textit{both} H$\alpha$ and SDI images.
+While the SDI process helps to remove disk signal and stellar residuals, as well as the continuum contribution of objects like HD~142527~B, it can also induce false-positive signals into SDI imagery.
 This occurs when a negative speckle in the KLIP-processed continuum images is reversed during SDI subtraction, becoming positive.
-Negative continuum speckles with sufficient amplitude to mimic planetary signals are relatively uncommon, but are visible and appear point-source like in several GAPlanetS datasets (n=2).
-These spurious point sources are marked with yellow x symbols in all SDI images where they are apparent.
+Negative continuum speckles with sufficient amplitude to mimic planetary signals are relatively uncommon, but are visible and appear point-source-like in several GAPlanetS datasets ($n$=2).
+These spurious point-sources are marked with yellow ``x" symbols in all SDI images where they are apparent.